dnsglk/dnsglk.github.io/_drafts/lfs-coreutils-test-issue.md

 config.status: creating po/Makefile
 rm: cannot remove 'confdir3/confdir3/confdir3/.../confdir3': File name too long
 ```
 After failing to find a quick way to tame AppArmor, I found that (of course) somebody faced similar [issues in docker container][app-armor-issue].
-However, changing the FS driver doesn't help with this specific issue, but fixes 2 other failed tests ;).
+However, changing the FS driver doesn't help with this specific issue, but fixes 2 other failed tests. 😏

-#### Disable AppArmor
+So, to fix this we can:
-- disable it;
+- disable it AppArmor at all;
-> TODO how to do it?
-- or create a fancy new profile for docker and use it instead of `docker-default`;
+- create a new app-armor profile for docker and use it instead of `docker-default`;
-- or run container as privileged (my way).
+- or run container as privileged (my choice).

 #### Priviliged Container
-Instead of bothering with AppArmor, you can run your container with LFS in privileged mode.
+Instead of bothering with AppArmor, you can run your container in privileged mode.
 {% highlight bash %}
 docker run -it --privileged <CONTAINER> [...other options]
 {% endhighlight %}